top of page

 What follows is unavoidably a bit heavy going.
 Even so, it needs to be taken into account to see how Lafferty understands and reworks the Law of Intellectual Constancy.

-Here are the most likely candidate passages.
+Here are what I take to be the most probable candidate passages.

 From “The Star in the East”:

-Remy de Gourmont was wont to insist on what he called the law of intellectual constancy in civilisation.¹ He based it on the memorable biological researches of Quinton, which have indicated that evolution—which, as Spencer left it, Gourmont declared, arose in the void and pointed to some unknown Messianic end—is an adjustment, in part effected by the formation of new, better-adapted species and in part by the action of intelligence, to maintain against the increasing hostility of a cosmos ever departing from the state in which life originated, those fixed and determined conditions of thermic, chemical, and osmotic constancy required by life.
+Rémy de Gourmont was wont to insist on what he called the law of intellectual constancy in civilisation.¹ He based it on the memorable biological researches of Quinton, which have indicated that evolution—which, as Spencer left it, Gourmont declared, arose in the void and pointed to some unknown Messianic end—is an adjustment, in part effected by the formation of new, better-adapted species and in part by the action of intelligence, to maintain against the increasing hostility of a cosmos ever departing from the state in which life originated, those fixed and determined conditions of thermic, chemical, and osmotic constancy required by life.
 Every species possesses a constant and limited measure of force, but no more, wherewith to attain this vital and necessary end.
 Within the limits of the human species it seemed to Gourmont—and various distinguished thinkers and investigators have associated themselves with this conclusion—that there must be the same constancy in intellectual force, from prehistoric times until now.
 The achievements of today impress us more than the achievements, so far as we know them, of primitive man.
 We overlook the fact that the difference is accidental, the accident of position and the result of accumulated traditions.

 From the book review of Bury's The Idea of Progress:

-Although Professor Bury insists on the preoccupation of the French with the idea of progress, he makes no mention of Remy de Gourmont's pregnant conception of "the law of intellectual constancy"—accepted as probable by so distinguished a thinker as Jules de Gaultier—according to which every species is provided with only a limited and constant power, the nature of its achievements being conditioned by the environmental level on which it happens to be placed.
+Although Professor Bury insists on the preoccupation of the French with the idea of progress, he makes no mention of Rémy de Gourmont's pregnant conception of "the law of intellectual constancy"—accepted as probable by so distinguished a thinker as Jules de Gaultier—according to which every species is provided with only a limited and constant power, the nature of its achievements being conditioned by the environmental level on which it happens to be placed.
 That view is supported by the recent tendency of anthropologists to recognize that what we regard as the modern species of man really existed at a vastly remote epoch, with just the same physical conformation and the same brain capacity as he possesses today.
 So also it is with the civilization, or, as Faure would call it, the style, of a people.
 A civilization is not indefinitely modifiable, and when it is unable to struggle with hostile conditions, it gives place to another more apt, but springing, not from itself—though some of its achievements may be handed on—but from an originally lower human level.
 The conditions of the present age favor the contact of civilizations, but it is not clear that the result is a new style; it may be only a chaotic confusion of styles.

 From Rousseau to Proust:

-Remy de Gourmont is more than a critic of literature.
+Rémy de Gourmont is more than a critic of literature.
 He is a critic of ideas.
 He was first led to philosophy and science, he has himself indicated, by the study of words regarded as the substance of thought.
 But it is clear that, whatever the avenue of approach, his searching and independent spirit was bound, sooner or later, to undertake the task of examining and appraising the current notions of the time.
 He has devised a doctrine of the dissociation of ideas and what he calls a law of intellectual constancy as clues in the fields wherein he has approached the most various and most fundamental problems, not excluding that of sex.
 In science and in philosophy he is the heroic amateur, lacking in training and in equipment, but never failing in ideas. . . .

-Somehow, this two-step transmission—from Remy de Gourmont to Havelock Ellis—became entangled, in Lafferty’s thinking, with a set of his familiar hobbyhorses: suspicion of chronological snobbery, skepticism toward utopian notions of progress, his theory about the ends of worlds and the births of new ones, faith in human potential, and hope for a postlapsarian spiritual recuperation.
+Somehow, this two-step transmission—from Rémy de Gourmont to Havelock Ellis—became entangled, in Lafferty’s thinking, with a set of his familiar hobbyhorses: suspicion of chronological snobbery, skepticism toward utopian notions of progress, his theory about the ends of worlds and the births of new ones, faith in human potential, and hope for a postlapsarian spiritual recuperation.
 De Gourmont, however, was forgotten, and in Lafferty’s mind the Loi de constance intellectuelle became firmly attached to Ellis.

 Returning now to "Johnny Crookedhouse," one crucial thing Lafferty says about the Law is tucked away in a parenthetical.
 Random has just heard Steinhard’s claim about Crookedhouse: he has the same human capacity to learn as any of Random’s employees.
 In response, Random says,